insight-platform/Similari/python/motchallenge/README.md

 ## Download The Data

-E.g. for [MOT20](https://motchallenge.net/data/MOT20/) use one of the links:
+For the [MOT20](https://motchallenge.net/data/MOT20/) use one of the links:

 * [Get files (no img) only](https://motchallenge.net/data/MOT20Labels.zip) (13.9 MB);
 * [Get all data](https://motchallenge.net/data/MOT20.zip) (5.0 GB).